opennetty/opennetty-core/README.md

 OpenNetty aims at providing an **advanced solution** for implementing [OpenWebNet](https://en.wikipedia.org/wiki/OpenWebNet) support in .NET 8.0+ applications.

-OpenWebNet is a protocol developed by [BTicino](https://www.bticino.it/) and [Legrand](https://www.legrand.fr/) in 2000 to manage electrical networks.
-While it uses a very basic wire format, the OpenWebNet protocol is actually fairly complex to implement properly but also quite powerful.
+OpenWebNet is a protocol developed by [BTicino](https://www.bticino.it/) and [Legrand](https://www.legrand.fr/) since 2000 to manage electrical networks.
+While it uses a very basic wire format initially designed to be usable over PSTN phone lines, the OpenWebNet protocol is actually fairly complex to implement properly but also quite powerful.

 To this date, 3 variants of OpenWebNet have been developed by the two companies:
   - OpenWebNet, used to integrate with the [SCS](https://en.wikipedia.org/wiki/Bus_SCS)-based "MyHome" products.